The campus speed limit is 15 miles per hour.

 Citations Any person receiving a parking citation must remit payment within 72 hours of the date and time of the citation, or the fine will be increased.
 All fines are as follows:

 Any vehicle with three (3) or more unpaid citations will be immobilized or impounded at the owner and/or operator’s expense.
-There will be an additional $20.00 fine to remove the immobilizer.
+Students, Staff or Faculty may also lose their priviledge to park on the Notre Dame College property for excessive traffic or parking violations, at the Chief of Police discretion.
+Visitors may also be banned from the campus for serious or habitual violation(s) of traffic safety or parking regulations.
+Vehicles that are immobilized by the Notre Dame College Police will be assessed a $50 fee.
 All citations and the immobilizer fine must be paid in full in order to have the immobilizer removed.
-Citations may be paid by cash or check in the police station, located on the ground floor of the Administration Building, Monday through Friday, between 8:00 AM and 5:00 PM.
+Citations may be paid by cash or check at the Student Services Office, located on the 1st floor of the Administration Building, Monday through Friday, between 8:00 AM and 5:00 PM.
 If paying by check, please bring valid state-issued identification.
 Citations may be paid by credit or debit card by visiting the CASHNet Online Payment system.

 In order to pay online, you will need the citation number and fine amount which can be located on the citation.
 If you do not know your citation number or fine amount, you may come to the police station to ascertain that information anytime between 8:00 A.M. and 5:00 P.M., Monday through Friday.
 If paying online, you must print and present a copy of the receipt to the police department.
 Failure to provide proof of payment will result in the citation being unpaid.